sseyyeda/accelSim_MultiGPU/README.md

+# Run under the DB CTA Scheduling

+First, you need to postprocess the trace files using the trace splitter.
+Here is the command line to do so: pathToAccelSim/gpu-simulator/trace-parser/trace_split kernel-#.trace chiplet_count

+# Attention

 Add chiplet_id for class trace_cluster to ensure consistency with our gpgpu-sim changes, otherwise it will not compile and run successfully.
 See the branch feature-chiplet of gpgpusim-chiplet for details.